Skip to main content

 DRS_EXT_ADD_SID_HISTORY: PRESENT

-0x3fffff7f — nearly every flag set.
+0x3fffff7f, nearly every flag set.
 The server supported opnum 20 the whole time.

-This was the most insidious of the three bugs because it wasn’t a serialization issue — it was a logic error in response parsing that generated a false conclusion (“the server doesn’t support this feature”).
+This was the most insidious of the three bugs because it wasn’t a serialization issue.
+It was a logic error in response parsing that generated a false conclusion (“the server doesn’t support this feature”).
 A conclusion that could have killed the entire project.
 A full day of debugging for a parsing oversight.

 Six errors to success